Watson de Roux Architecture

 Expansion by Design

-Through strategic architectural moves, this modest home is made to feel far larger than its scale suggests.
-The main level unites kitchen and dining into a single open volume that extends directly into the garden dissolving the boundary between inside and out.
+Through strategic moves, this modest home is made to feel far larger than its scale suggests.
+The main level combines kitchen and dining into a single open volume that extends directly into the garden dissolving the boundary between inside and out.
 Above, a projecting corner window and sculptural skylight introduce light from multiple directions enhancing depth and vertical volume.
-The result is a home that feels expansive, bright, and spatially generous — achieved not through size but through design.
+The result is a home that feels expansive and bright — achieved not through size but design.

 Under Construction.